p4rk3r/jekyll-now/_posts/2016-11-06-The week in .ai.md

 - Truly impressive progress in using Deep Learning for lip reading.
 - LipNet is trained end-to-end to make speaker-independent sentence-level predictions.
 Look out for this to be applied in industrial spionage (Remember to cover your mouth from now on when cameras around)

-## Discovering new drugs with Deep Learning - __Ingesting a heap of drug data allows a machine-learning system to suggest alternatives humans hadn’t tried yet. ([Link](https://www.technologyreview.com/s/602756/software-dreams-up-new-molecules-in-quest-for-wonder-drugs/))
+## Discovering new drugs with Deep Learning
+_Ingesting a heap of drug data allows a machine-learning system to suggest alternatives humans hadn’t tried yet. ([Link](https://www.technologyreview.com/s/602756/software-dreams-up-new-molecules-in-quest-for-wonder-drugs/))_
+**Highlits:** A new artificial intelligence aims to create new drugs by learning what molecules already work and what may fit with existing patterns.